 - Pool time makes you parched.
 Bring your own water bottle to refill at the water stations.

 - The shower room provides shampoo, conditioner, hair dryers and straighteners to help you out with your beauty regime.
 Do make sure to bring your own body lotion.

-The Kananaskis Nordic Spa will be fully open in July, seven days a week.
+The Kananaskis Nordic Spa is now open seven days a week.
 Visit knordicspa.com for full details.

 #hosted: Thanks to the Kananaskis Nordic Spa for hosting me at their venue.
 It was an amazing day!